o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/azsl-reference/classes.md

   storage:
 ```

 Alternatively, we can declare the symbol `v` before calling it in method `M`, as shown in the following code.
 The symbol `'C/v'` now has a reference in line 4.
-This refers to the symbol's appearance within `M`'s body.
+This refers to the symbol's appearance within the body of `M`.

 ```cpp
 class C